 Whenever we get together with friends to BBQ, we always struggle with vegetarian options that extend beyond just a boatload of grilled veggies ("what do you mean you don't want to eat this entire zucchini as your meal?").
 I'm thrilled to have come up with a BBQ recipe that will please meat-eaters and vegetarians alike.
 Rather than trying to be healthier by opting for chicken over burgers, I'm showing up with these pineapple tofu skewers from now on.

-If you're lighting up the grill this memorial day weekend, Hodo Soy has a bunch of great vegetarian and non-vegetarian tofu-based recipes on their website and pinterest page to check out.
-To help you round out your BBQ, I've picked two of their refreshing recipes that would pair with my pineapple tofu skewers to share with you.
+If you're lighting up the grill this Memorial Day weekend, Hodo Foods has a bunch of great vegetarian and non-vegetarian tofu-based recipes on their website and pinterest page to check out.

 Recipe